hectorgabucio/taterubot-dc/README.md

 ---

-`Taterubot` is a Discord bot that allows recording voice messages and send them on your channel.
+`Taterubot` is a Discord bot that allows recording voice messages and sending them on your server.

 ![Language](https://img.shields.io/github/languages/top/hectorgabucio/taterubot-dc?style=for-the-badge)